spandankvaidya/Real-time_Load-curve_Dashboard_RAG-frontend/README.md

 # Real-Time Power Forecast Dashboard - Frontend

 This is the user-facing interface for the Real-Time Power Forecast project.
-It's a responsive, static web application built with vanilla HTML, CSS, and JavaScript, designed to provide a clean and intuitive experience for interacting with the predictive backend.
+It's a responsive, static web application built with vanilla HTML, CSS, and JavaScript, designed to provide a clean and intuitive experience for interacting with the backend.

 **Live Demo:** (https://real-time-load-curve-dashboard-rag.vercel.app/)
 ![Project Screenshot](https://raw.githubusercontent.com/spandankvaidya/Real-time_Load-curve_Dashboard_RAG-frontend/main/RTLCDR.png)